 CTR: Reports the percentage of Total Clicks vs. Total Impressions.
 Again, many other clicks included in this metric.

 That doesn’t mean these metrics are completely worthless.
-But you should provide an accurate picture when your objective is to drive website traffic.
+But you should provide an accurate picture when your The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. is to drive website traffic.
 Instead, focus on the following: